Apprenticeships | Hackney Services for Schools Skip to main content

 Chartered Manager (Degree) 6 £22000 48 months

-Selecting a training provider
+Choosing a training provider

-• their achievement rates
+• Achievement rates

-• their Ofsted rating
+• Ofsted rating

-• whether they are on the newly formed register of apprenticeship providers
+• Registration on the apprenticeship providers list

 Related documents and links